Jakub Černín

-Jakub Černín (born 8 February 1999) is a Czech footballer who currently plays as a centre back for FK Blansko on loan from FC Zbrojovka Brno.
+Jakub Černín (born 8 February 1999) is a Czech footballer who currently plays as a centre back for Zlín.

 Club career

-SK Líšeň
+Líšeň

 He spend entire 2018-19 season on one-year loan in SK Líšeň and celebrated promotion into Czech National Football League.

-FC Zbrojovka Brno
+Zbrojovka Brno

 He made his professional debut for Zbrojovka Brno in the away match against Třinec on 31 August 2019, which ended in a draw 1:1.
 He came to the pitch as a substitute in 54th minute and after 10 minutes he scored his premiere goal and helped his team to equalise.

+Zlín

+On 28 July 2023, Černín signed a three-and-a-half-year contract with Czech First League club FC Zlín.